QUIJOTE scientific results XIX. New constraints on the synchrotron spectral index using a semi-blind component separation method: Introduction

-Different spectral properties of foreground components generated by different physical processes help to fit a reliable sky model to the data from different experiments to extract CMB polarisation maps \citep{Eriksen:2008,FG_buster:2009,de_la_Hoz:2023,Brilenkov:2023}.
+The CMB and various astrophysical foregrounds arise from distinct physical processes and therefore exhibit different spectral behaviours.
+These spectral differences allow us reliable modelling of the sky emission and enables the extraction of CMB polarisation maps from data obtained by multiple experiments \citep{Eriksen:2008,FG_buster:2009,de_la_Hoz:2023,Brilenkov:2023}.
 The method requires fitting at least six parameters for the case of the simplest polarised sky model.
-With the sensitivity of current data, the best-fit results at a significant fraction of the sky are degenerate, prior-dependent, and the signal-to-noise ratio (SNR) is low for various foreground parameters \citep{planck-xxv:2016, C-BASS:2019,de_la_Hoz:2023}.
+With the sensitivity of current data, the best-fit results at a significant fraction of the sky are degenerate, prior-dependent, and the signal-to-noise ratio (S/N) is low for various foreground parameters \citep{planck-xxv:2016, C-BASS:2019,de_la_Hoz:2023}.
 For instance, to reduce the inter-dependency among the foreground spectral parameters, in the main analysis of \planck\ official data using \commander, the synchrotron spectral index has been fixed to the best-ﬁt value derived from the \planck\ 2015 temperature data, corresponding to $\beta_s$ = --3.1 \citep{Planck-IV:2020}.
-There are many attempts to exploit current available data that yield the synchrotron spectral indices ranging between $-5$ to $-1$ (see \cite{Belsunce:2022} and references therein), which is inconsistent with predictions from the energy distribution of cosmic ray electrons \citep{Rybicki-Lightman:1979,Yang:2017, Neronov:2017}.
-Therefore, exploiting all pieces of information from independent foreground spectrum analysis is always helpful to parametric component separation for setting the priors.
-For example, synchrotron spectral index estimation from experiments like S-PASS, C-BASS, QUIJOTE, and CLASS \citep{Krachmalnicoff:2018,Dickinson:2019, de_la_Hoz:2023, Watts:2024, Eimer:2024} is useful since their channels are synchrotron-dominated.
-Furthermore, to the recent development of semi-blind component separation methods \citep{Remazeilles:2021MNRAS.503.2478R, Adak:2021, Carones:2023, Carones:2024}, prior knowledge of the spatial distribution of the spectral index is a piece of very useful information to deproject a few moments \citep{Chluba:2017,Vacher:2023} of the synchrotron to reduce residual leakage to recovered CMB maps.
+Many attempts have been made to exploit the current available data that yield the synchrotron spectral indices ranging between $-5$ to $-1$ (see \cite{Belsunce:2022} and references therein), which is inconsistent with predictions from the energy distribution of cosmic ray electrons \citep{Rybicki-Lightman:1979,Yang:2017, Neronov:2017}.
+Therefore, exploiting all pieces of information from independent foreground spectrum analysis is always helpful for parametric component separation to set the priors.
+For example, synchrotron spectral index estimation from experiments such as S-PASS, C-BASS, QUIJOTE, and CLASS \citep{Krachmalnicoff:2018,Dickinson:2019, de_la_Hoz:2023, Watts:2024, Eimer:2024} is useful since their channels are synchrotron-dominated.
+Furthermore, for the recent development of semi-blind component separation methods \citep{Remazeilles:2021MNRAS.503.2478R, Adak:2021, Carones:2023, Carones:2024}, prior knowledge of the spatial distribution of the spectral index is a piece of very useful information to deproject a few moments \citep{Chluba:2017,Vacher:2023} of the synchrotron to reduce residual leakage to recovered CMB maps.